 Most likely you are spending most of your time in the same location and weather conditions.
 For example, if you live in London then you will probably mostly be shooting in overcast conditions.
 But if you live in Mexico then you will more likely be shooting on a sunny day or in bright exposures.
 Adjust your settings bit by bit until you have a general rule of thumb set for where you are.

-Next, go outside and meter the light and notice what common numbers keep popping up based on your location and the type of photography you shoot.
-This will calibrate your brain to use the Sunny 16 Rule.
+Next, go outside and meter the light and notice what common numbers keep popping up based on your location and the type of

 After that, put your light meter away and practice shooting with just the Sunny 16 Rule.
 You can even print out the chart included in this article.
 If you practice a little bit every day it will become second nature to choose your settings.